 Discover the 9 elements of a predictable quality system when evaluating CMO partners.
 Predictable quality shortens your time to market, reduces your compliance risk, and reduces risk to the patient.

 When OEMs choose an outsourcing partner, they need to trust the effectiveness of the supplier’s CAPA program, and they need to trust that the supplier’s culture sustains quality each and every day, for every device.

 As an OEM, it is your responsibility to ensure the parts supplied to you are compliant with ISO regulations.
-That is no easy task.
 Ideally, your supplier’s quality systems are strong enough to identify risks, prevent defects, and to catch defects quickly if they do occur.
 This requires a robust quality management system.
-When it comes to evaluating the quality systems of your medical device supplier, where do you begin?

 Medical devices, from ideation to post-launch assessment, are regulated in the United States by the U.S. Food and Drug Administration (FDA) under the Medical Device Regulation Act of 1976 an subsequent amendments to the Federal Food, Drug and Cosmetics Act of 1938.